Our Team

 Principal Investigator (PI), Cerebrovascular Neurosurgeon

-Redi Rahmani, M.D., is a dual-trained cerebrovascular neurosurgeon for UofL Health.
+Redi Rahmani, MD, is a dual-trained cerebrovascular neurosurgeon for UofL Health.

 Dr. Rahmani was born in Albania and grew up in New York City.
 He attended Cornell University and graduated cum laude with a degree in neurobiology.
 He then went to medical school at Dartmouth.
 He graduated residency from the University of Rochester, where he spearheaded the construction of a state-of-the-art neurosurgical training lab, initiated a multi-institutional clinical trial for delayed cerebral ischemia in aneurysmal subarachnoid hemorrhage, and authored a textbook.
 His research interests have also led to engineering collaboration for the development of a transcranial ultrasound and multiple patents.
 Following his neurosurgical residency, he completed a fellowship in open cerebrovascular and skull base surgery under Dr. Michael Lawton at the Barrow Neurological Institute.
 He also completed an endovascular fellowship at the University of Pennsylvania.